freeipa/freeipa-healthcheck/README.md

 The base class for a check is ipahealthcheck.core.plugin::Plugin

 The only method that needs to be implemented is check().
-This implements the test against the system and should return either a Result or a Results object.
+This implements the test against the system and should yield a Result object.
+Because check() is a generator multiple results can be yielded from a single check.

 Typically each source defines its own plugin.py which contains the registry.
 This looks like: